How to Cook Eggs to Order

 Over mediumFlip until the top barely wobblesJellied, not flowingSet through, custardy center

-Over hard, fully cooked yolk, is the one style worth skipping here.
-As Nathaniel puts it in the video, you do not really need a guide for that one.
+Over hard, fully cooked yolks, is one style to skip here.
+As Nathaniel says in the video, you don’t really need a guide for that one.

 We’re not going to do an over hard because, well, you don’t really need any help over cooking an egg.